Accentype-Foundry/GlyphsScripts/README.md

 * **Usage:**
   * Select glyphs in Font View.
   * Run the script from the **Scripts** menu.
-  * In the popup, enter or paste all the glyph names you need
+  * In the popup, enter or paste all the glyph names you need.
-    *(e.g., Agrave Aacute Acircumflex Atilde Adieresis Aring AE Ccedilla Egrave Eacute Ecircumflex Edieresis ...)*.
+    *(e.g., Agrave Aacute Acircumflex Atilde Adieresis Aring AE Ccedilla Egrave Eacute Ecircumflex Edieresis ...)*
   * Click the play button ▶️.
 The script will display the total number of glyphs, which ones are missing, and which ones you already have.